Exchange Student Finances

 Questions about Student Health Insurance

-If you have specific questions about your existing coverage and to confirm if it meets the University Student Health Insurance coverage requirements, please contact the Student Health Insurance directly.
+If you have specific questions, please contact the Student Health Insurance directly.

 In addition to the fees listed above, you will need to budget for housing and meals, books and supplies, additional course fees, entertainment, and living expenses.
 Exchange students should arrive to campus earlier than the start of the semester for mandatory Incoming Exchange Orientation, and if you are staying in University Housing, you may have to pay early arrival fees outside of the regular University Housing contract.